beginner1729/google-foobar-challenges/Readme.md

 Google uses this foobar challenge for their recruiting.
 But its not a guarantee that they will reach out.
 They took my details after I completed level 3.
 And provided me with 2 referral codes to pass on to other fellow coders.

 ## Note
-I currently have 2 links for referral, if you want to take part in the google foo bar mail me.
+I currently have 2 links for referral, if you want to take part in the google foo bar mail me or raise an issue, I will assign a task like some imporvement in current code or any other parallel implementation.
+In case I like your work I will share the link with you.